eltld/FlippyCamera/README.md

 # FlickCam

-## A lightweight, easy to use camera application for Android
+### A lightweight, easy to use camera application for Android

+Flickcam is a beautiful camera application that lets you take photos super-fast and view them like never before.
+Check this page for more updates - FlickCam is coming to Google Play very soon!

-# TODO
+### TODO

-- Move camera initialization logic from UI Fragment to Camera Thread
+- Fill the settings section with some useful customizations
+- Fix an issue with the DrawInsetsLayout for all fragments
+- Create the app icon with GIMP
+- Fix the toast messages when taking new photos